 - Do You Believe this Gut Health Myth & The Perfect Storm for Gut Dysbiosis

 - Death and More Begins in the Gut

 - Good News, Bad News, and Some Things I Bet You Didn't Know About Your Gut

-So it only makes sense that order to succeed with overall health including your gut, the lymph and liver need our daily attention.
+So it only makes sense that in order to succeed with overall health including your gut, the lymph and liver need our daily attention.
 To that end, today we are talking about how to improve liver health.

 The amounts of chemicals we are exposed to are unprecedented in history.

 - The average American consumes 10 pounds of chemical food additives each year.

 - Add to that the chemical burden caused by food sprayed with pesticides and from air and water pollution, you can see that our chemical burden is considerable.

 - There are 82,000+ synthetic chemicals in use in the U.S. alone.

 The Liver's Functions